Agoric/documentation/main/getting-started/beta.md

 ## Start Building Things ##

-Learn more about [getting started](/getting-started/) with the Agoric SDK.
+Learn more about [getting started](/getting-started/before-using-agoric.md) with the Agoric SDK.

+After your environment is set up, you can [start building](/getting-started/start-a-project.md) your own smart contracts and dapps.

 [Join Our Discord Community](https://agoric.com/discord) and chat with us and other developers.